Home

 Cellular phones and other wireless products operate at microwave frequencies and there have been scientific studies published and news articles written about the health risks associated with the near field, non-ionizing radiation emitted by these products since 1993.
 Despite overwhelming evidence confirming SAR thermal (heating) standards should not be used to determine cell phone safety, it continues to be endorsed by regulatory agencies worldwide.

 In recent years, reports and studies confirming health risks far below the thermal level (non-thermal) have been published and as indicated in the chart, there are still those who believe the effects are either unknown or questionable.
-AegisGuard™ radiation shielding technology was initially developed in-house during 1988 because the radiation safety standards that existed at that time were wrong, and they are still wrong.
+AegisGuard™ radiation shielding technology was initially developed in-house during 1988 because radiation safety standards existed at that time were wrong, and they are still wrong.

 AegisGuard™ LL, LP and LS Radiation Shields are tested within a broad range of radiation frequencies from 5 Hz. to 30, 120, 360 GHz, or 1.1 THz. with power levels up to 25 Watts measured as the point of contact of a shielded surface using the most current test standards and procedures available, or at customer locations when standards are unavailable.
 See Tests for additional information.